lmondada/dphil-thesis/content/05_parallel/03_persistent-ds.md

 The runtime of the remaining steps will depend on the number of edits in
 $\mathcal{D}$ (`equivalent_vertices` depends on `are_compatible`, which runs in
-runtime linear in the number of ancestors), and also the number of equivalent vertices that successive rounds of step 4 will produce.
-Rather than providing very loose worst case asymptotic bounds or making stringent assumptions on properties of the GTS and of the pattern matching algorithm used, the next section proposes an analysis of the complexity of persistent rewriting through the prism of the overall size of the search space that is explored.
+runtime linear in the number of ancestors), and the number of equivalent vertices that successive rounds of step 4 will produce.
+Rather than providing very loose worst-case asymptotic bounds or making stringent assumptions on properties of the GTS and of the pattern-matching algorithm used, the following section proposes an analysis of the complexity of persistent rewriting through the prism of the overall size of the search space that is explored.